 Can Fruit Flies Bite?

 No, fruit flies do not bite people.
 Their mouthparts are not designed for piercing skin or feeding on blood.
-Instead, fruit flies have soft, sponging mouthparts used to feed on the surface of fermenting fruits, vegetables, and other organic materials.
+Instead, these flies have soft, sponging mouthparts used to feed on the surface of fermenting fruits, vegetables, and other organic materials.

 While fruit flies can’t bite, they can still be a nuisance and a health concern.
 They can spread bacteria and contaminants from decaying matter to food surfaces, making proper sanitation and removal of breeding sources essential for control.